Skip to content

 Direct Tapping vs Thread Inserts: Decision Framework

-Direct tapping is the cheapest option when it works — a single operation, no extra hardware.
+Direct tapping is the cheapest option when it works.
+It is a single operation, no extra hardware.
 But in soft metals, plastics, or high-cycle assemblies, tapped threads strip.
-The question isn't “should I use inserts?” — it's “what's the failure cost if I don't?”
+The question isn't “should I use inserts?”
+It's “what's the failure cost if I don't?”

 Thread relief and thread form on CNC turned parts; direct tapping vs thread inserts affect cost and assembly cycles.